 Now that you understand what referral marketing is, here are eight reasons why a customer referral program benefits your business.

-- Continuous customer engagement.
 Referral programs encourage customers to engage with your brand over time.
-You don’t want your relationship with your customers to end right after their purchase.
-You want to keep your customers engaged so that they keep coming back for more.
-Referral programs intrigue your customers and get them excited about interacting with your business.
+You don’t want your customer relationship to end right after their purchase.
+You want to keep your customers engaged so they keep returning for more.
+Referral programs intrigue your customers and excite them about interacting with your business.

-- Repeat business.
 Does your referral program offer a discount on the customer’s next purchase?
 If so, then you have a higher chance of guaranteed repeat business.
-Referral programs bring you high-quality leads, while also guaranteeing that your customers continue to make purchases.
+Referral programs bring you high-quality leads while also guaranteeing that your customers continue to make purchases.

-- Automatic marketing.
-Once your referral program is up and running, it becomes almost an automatic marketing channel that you can rely on.
+Once your referral program is up and running, it becomes an automatic marketing channel you can rely on.
 With automatic referral requests, your customers will still be reminded to send referrals after their purchases, and you can collect new leads without lifting a finger.